ta946/SublimeREPL-ssh/doc/index.rst

 Language specific information
 -----------------------------

-SublimeREPL's integration with a specific language includes language-specific main menu and palette options for REPL startup, keymaps, and special REPL extensions unique to the target language.
+SublimeREPL-ssh's integration with a specific language includes language-specific main menu and palette options for REPL startup, keymaps, and special REPL extensions unique to the target language.
 An integration may contain several different REPL modes which are based  on different underlying classes.